danielbodnar/awesome-stars/BY-LANG.md

 - [anaclumos/extracranial](https://github.com/anaclumos/extracranial) - 🤴🏻 extracranial: the exosuit for my brain
 - [osmoscraft/osmosnote](https://github.com/osmoscraft/osmosnote) - The knowledge IDE
 - [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
-- [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, models, RAGs.
-Evaluate and compare LLM outputs, catch regressions, and improve prompt quality.
-LLM evals for OpenAI/Azure GPT, Anthropic Claude, VertexAI Gemini, Ollama, Local & pri
+- [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, models, and RAGs.
+Catch regressions and improve prompt quality.
+LLM evals for OpenAI, Azure, Anthropic, Gemini, Mistral, Llama, Bedrock, Ollama, and other local & private models wit
 - [Mintplex-Labs/vector-admin](https://github.com/Mintplex-Labs/vector-admin) - The universal tool suite for vector database management.
 Manage Pinecone, Chroma, Qdrant, Weaviate and more vector databases with ease.
 - [skovhus/jest-codemods](https://github.com/skovhus/jest-codemods) - Codemods for migrating to Jest https://github.com/facebook/jest 👾
 - [sindresorhus/is](https://github.com/sindresorhus/is) - Type check values